cgorozco/Songbird_Pallium_snRNA_sptRNA/paper_figs/readMe.txt

 Code included here for figures:
-  Fig 1 and S1 (snRNAseq)
+  Fig. 1 and S1 (snRNAseq)
-  Fig3.A and C
+  Fig. 3 A - C
-  FigS6A and B?
+  Fig. S6 A and B
-  Fig6.A-E
+  Fig. 6 A-E
-  FigS8.A-B
+  Fig. S8 A-B